Andhra Style Bangaladumpa Vepudu recipe | Boiled Potato fry

 Bangaladumpa Vepudu is a traditional South Indian dish.
 It is made with boiled potatoes, stir-fried with soft and crunchy onions, crisp tempering ingredients, and basic Indian spices.
 This makes the dish flavorful, delicious, and irresistible.

 Indian kitchen never runs out of potatoes.
 For me, potato is a mutual friend of other vegetables.
-It bonds perfectly with any vegetables.
+It bonds perfectly with any vegetable.
 So, there is always a good quantity of this vegetable at any given time.

 About this recipe